EuroIntervention 2020;16:e1014-e1020. DOI: 10.4244/EIJ-D-20-00269

-Virtual Reality (VR) has been used successfully in different clinical settings to treat anxiety.
-This prospective, randomized pilot study investigates the feasibility and safety of VR in patients undergoing conscious sedation during transfemoral transcatheter aortic valve implantation (TAVI).
+Aims: Virtual reality (VR) has been used successfully in different clinical settings to treat anxiety.
+This prospective, randomised pilot study aimed to investigate the feasibility and safety of VR in patients undergoing conscious sedation during transfemoral transcatheter aortic valve implantation (TAVI).

-Thirty-two patients were included and randomized to VR intervention (n=16) or control (n=16).
-In the intervention group, patient-selected relaxing 3D-Videos were projected during the TAVI procedure; pain and anxiety before and after TAVI were measured using visual analog scales (VAS, 0-10).
+Methods and results: Thirty-two patients were included and randomised to VR intervention (n=16) or control (n=16).
+In the intervention group, patient-selected relaxing 3D videos were projected during the TAVI procedure; pain and anxiety before and after TAVI were measured using visual analogue scales (VAS; 0-10).
 The median age was 83 years (IQR 78.25-87).
-Patients’ baseline characteristics did not differ significantly between groups.
-During TAVI under conscious sedation, the median duration of VR intervention was 30.5 minutes (IQR 23.5-46).
-81.3% of the patients watched the videos until device implantation, 37.5% during the whole procedure.
-The VR-intervention group reported significantly less anxiety after the procedure (VAS 2 (IQR 0-3.75) vs. 5 (IQR 2-8), p=0.04) than patients randomized to control.
-93.8% of the intervention group would use VR during TAVI again.
+Patients’ baseline characteristics did not differ significantly between the groups.
+During TAVI under conscious sedation, the median duration of VR intervention was 30.5 minutes (IQR 23.5-46); 81.3% of the patients watched the videos until device implantation, 37.5% during the whole procedure.
+The VR intervention group reported significantly less anxiety after the procedure (VAS 2 [IQR 0-3.75] vs 5 [IQR 2-8], p=0.04) than patients randomised to control.
+In the intervention group, 93.8% would use VR during TAVI again.
 Nausea and vomiting did not occur more frequently compared to control.

 Conclusions: VR interventions during TAVI to assist conscious sedation are safe and feasible, even in very old and frail patients.
 In this small cohort, there was a significant reduction in periprocedural anxiety.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com